Northeast braces for snowstorm: schools shut, flights canceled

 Story highlights

-- Northeast could get socked with as much as a foot
+- Northeast could get socked with as much as a foot of snow

 - More than 2,600 flights canceled in advance of storm